2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Complementary results

-In Fig.~\ref{fig:B01234}-Fig.~\ref{fig:B123} we show the full 2D marginalized CL contours for all bimetric submodels, as well as the \lcdm model model in Fig.~\ref{fig:LCDM}.
+In Figs.~\ref{fig:B01234}--\ref{fig:B123} we show the full 2D marginalized CL contours for all bimetric submodels, as well as the \lcdm model model in Fig.~\ref{fig:LCDM}.
 As apparent in Fig.~\ref{fig:B01234}, the parameters $\alpha$ and $\beta$ are unconstrained when combining SN+BAO(tr)+CMB.
 Concerning the $B_1 B_2 B_3$-model, displayed in Fig.~\ref{fig:B123}, we notice that the best-fit reduces to a \lcdm model, that is, $\theta \simeq 0$.
 This explains the peak in the likelihood for $\mfp$ towards higher values of $\mfp$.
 The reason is that for a $B_1 B_2 B_3$-model, the consistency constraints, discussed in Section~\ref{sec:ConsConstr}, enforce a small value for $\theta$ for large values of $\mfp$.
 This is discussed in detail in Section~3.2 in Ref.~\cite{Hogas:2021lns}.
 Moreover, in the $\theta \to 0$ limit, \lcdm is retained.
 So, a peak at large $\mfp$ is consistent with $\theta \simeq 0$ being the best-fit model.
 Already at $\mfp \sim 100$, it is required that $\theta \lesssim 0.1^\circ$ for a $B_1 B_2 B_3$-model which, for all practical purposes, represents a \lcdm model.
 Thus, it is not necessary to increase the parameter range in $\mfp$.

 \acknowledgments Thanks to Armando Bernui and Rafael Nunes for valuable discussions on 2D BAO data and the $\Lambda_s$CDM model.
 Special thanks to Edvard Mörtsell for valuable comments on the manuscript and fruitful discussions which led to significant improvements of the analysis.
+Thanks to two anonymous reviewers for useful comments, improving the clarity of the manu\-script.